 Do I have to live in Oregon?

-No. If the defendant request a trial.
-You can request to appear by phone or zoom.
+No. If the defendant requests a trial you can request to appear by phone or zoom.

 What if it takes a few attempts at a few locations to serve the Subject?